Best Mattress Topper of 2021

 While the value is hard to beat, the construction isn't very cooling and feels much warmer than a regular mattress.
 The moldable foam is a great choice for those that don't move around too much at night, but for tossers and turns, you might find it difficult to roll over as the foam almost literally sucks you in.
 For those that prefer a firmer level of support with extra cushion and the 'sinking in' feeling of memory foam, this one comes at a better price than the top-tiered options with almost the same performance.

-For those that prefer a little more support and a little less "squish" this probably isn't the best option simply because of its super soft design.
-We found this topper to be warmer than most tested as well, despite the claims that it helps to keep your sleep system cool.
+For those that prefer a little more support and a little less "squish," this super soft design probably isn't the best option.
+We found this topper to be warmer than most, despite the claims that it helps to keep your sleep system cool.
 We also wish it came with a washable cover.
-For those that simply want a good deal and prefer a softer topper to those that are firm, take a gander.
+For those that simply want a good deal and prefer a softer topper, take a gander.